nplrkn/qcore/docs/designs - existing/attach.md

+# Mainline attach flow
-This is the mainline flow wherein a 5G UE connects to the RAN and 5G Core, sets up a PDU session.
+This is the mainline flow wherein a 5G UE connects to the RAN and 5G Core and sets up a PDU session.

+## F1AP mode
 The registration part of the procedure is implemented by InitialAccessProcedure::run() in [initial_access.rs](../../qcore/src/procedures/ue_procedures/initial_access.rs).

 The session establishment part of the procedure is implemented by PduSessionEstablishmentProcedure::run() in [pdu_session_establishment.rs](../../qcore/src/procedures/ue_procedures/pdu_session_establishment.rs).